CMASCenter/pcluster-cmaq/docs/user_guide_pcluster/cmaq-vm-intermed/aws_cli_launch_vm.md

 }

-## Use a publically available AMI to launch a c6a.48xlarge ec2 instance using a gp3 volume with 16000 IOPS
+## Use a publically available AMI to launch a c6a.48xlarge ec2 instance using a gp3 volume with 16000 IOPS with hyperthreading disabled

 Launch a new instance using the AMI with the software loaded and request a spot instance for the c6a.8xlarge EC2 instance